henkpb/hhri/content/page_theme_gbv.md

 feminicide_text: "Femicide is defined as an intentional killing with a gender-related motivation.
 It reflects deep-rooted inequalities, discrimination, and violence perpetuated by harmful societal norms and structures."

 gbvmen_title: "GBV against men and boys in war and conflict"
-gbvmen_text: "Male rape in war is often hidden and denied."
+gbvmen_text: "Male rape in war is often hidden and denied.
 When stories emerge, male survivors risk losing support and facing societal disdain.
 Publications that highlights the increasing occurrence of sexual violence against men in conflict and emphasizes the need to address it as a human rights violation."

 engagingmen_title: "Engaging men"
 engagingmen_text: "Gender equality cannot be achieved without the involvement of men and boys.
 But change is slowly taking place, and men are increasingly working alongside women to support gender equality and the empowerment of women and girls."